-Fig.~\ref{fig:fig3} is helpful for the better comprehension of the temporal characteristics of the cases presented in Fig.~\ref{fig:fig2}.
 Fig.~\ref{fig:fig3} plots the metered real and reactive loads of the house in the optimal solutions of different cases.
-Fig.~\ref{fig:fig3}(b) and Fig.~\ref{fig:fig3}(c) show that when only the real or only the reactive load is shaped, the unshaped load still contains traces of many events (changes in the load) which can be mapped to appliance usages.
-Fig.~\ref{fig:fig3}(d) clearly illustrates that we can successfully hide most of the information on real and reactive metered loads with some deviations from their stand alone optimal shapes.
+Fig.~\ref{fig:fig3}(b) and Fig.~\ref{fig:fig3}(c) show that when only real or only reactive power is shaped, the unshaped load still contains traces of many events (changes in the load), which can be mapped to appliance usages.
+Fig.~\ref{fig:fig3}(d) clearly illustrates that we can successfully hide most of the information on real and reactive metered loads with some deviations from their stand-alone optimal behaviors.

 Another approach for measuring the distinguishability of the appliance footprints within the aggregate load is to calculate the MI between the measured power and the power usage of the appliances.
 Table~\ref{tab:table4} presents the MI between appliance loads and metered (real and reactive) loads, averaged over all appliances.
-The data reveals that shaping the real and reactive loads at the same time (case 3) results in more than $52\%$ reduction in average MI compared to both real power shaping only (case 1) and reactive power shaping only (case 2).
-The average MI of case 6, where all objectives are optimized together, is still less than one half of the average MIs of cases 1 and 2 as well as the average MIs of cases 4 and 5, where cost and comfort are also considered.
+This table confirms that simultaneously shaping the real and reactive loads (case 3) results in more than $52\%$ reduction in average MI compared to both real power shaping only (case 1) and reactive power shaping only (case 2).
+The average MI of case 6, where all objectives are considered together, is still less than half of the average MIs of cases 1 and 2 as well as the average MIs of cases 4 and 5, where cost and discomfort objectives are also considered.